pantheon-systems/documentation/source/docs/articles/sites/code/unsupported-modules-plugins.md

 <tr>
 <td>Pathologic</td>
 <td>The path of the base URL is changed and cached by the module itself.</td>
 <td>The documentation on Drupal.org for the module mentions the issues and the remedy, which is a cache clear operation.
-If you are unable to exclude cached data from your dumps or avoid migrating cache data, you should clear your siteâ€™s cache after importing the data.</td>
+If you are unable to exclude cached data from your dumps or avoid migrating cache data, you should clear your site's cache after importing the data.</td>
 </tr>
 <tr>
 <td>IMCE</td>